ProvableHQ/welcome/documentation/aleo/01_tour.md

 ✅ Built 'foo.aleo' (in "~/foo")
 ```

 First, a "universal setup" is loaded into your environment.
-You can read more about this [here](https://www.aleo.org/post/announcing-aleo-setup) or in the [Marlin paper](https://eprint.iacr.org/2019/1047.pdf).
+You can read more about this in the [Marlin paper](https://eprint.iacr.org/2019/1047.pdf).

 Once the universal setup is ready, every function in your *main.aleo* file is built, generating this in the output folder: